prezly/theme-nextjs-marcel/README.md

 * `useNewsroom()`: Get Newsroom object.
 * `useCategories()`: Get all categories from newsroom.
 * `useSelectedCategory()`: On a category page, gets the current category.
+* `useCompanyInformation()`: Get company information, such as "About" text and social links.

 ## Other